huan/paper-morpho-vector-presentation/README.md

 make pdf
 ```

-The paper will be generated and save to `dist/A Mini Review for Word Embedding in Morplogy.pdf`.
+The paper will be generated and save to `dist/A Mini Review for Word Embedding in Morpho.pdf`.

 ## SEE ALSO